tapir-test/tapir-website/_docs/tapir-changelog/tapir-changelog-3.1.0.md

 ---
 title: Changes in Version 3.1.0 (2018-03-27)
-description: The changelog for the 3.1.0 release
+description: The changelog for the tapir 3.1.0 release
+permalink: /docs/tapir-changelog/3.1.0/
+redirect_from:
-permalink: /docs/changelog/changelog-3.1.0/
+ - /docs/changelog/changelog-3.1.0/
 ---

 ### Enhancements